schubertmc/ColorCoding/README.md

 ## How to use ColorCoding

-Within anki, open “Tools” -> “Color Coding…”.
+Within anki,press the ColorCoding button when adding a new card or open “Tools” -> “Color Coding…”.

 Type